Deploy an operational AI model

 Save the dataset

-Click Use in new model to navigate to the Modeling view where you’ll find the Experiment wizard.
+Click Use in new experiment to open the Experiment wizard.

-Design a straightforward deep learning network for the MNIST dataset
+Design a deep learning network with the wizard

 Click Run in the top right corner to start the training.

 The loss indicates the magnitude of error your model made on its prediction.
 It’s a method of evaluating how well your algorithm models your dataset.

 If your predictions are totally off, your loss function will output a higher number.
 If they’re pretty good, it’ll output a lower one.
 Is the loss low enough?

 You can also get information from the confusion matrix.
 You’ll find it if you click Predictions inspection.

 The confusion matrix is used to see how well a system does classification.
 The diagonal shows correct predictions.
 Everything outside this diagonal is errors.
 In a perfect classification, you’ll have 100% on the diagonal going from top left to bottom right.

 In later tutorials, we will iterate on the experiment by tweaking the model to improve it.
 But this is good to go – time to deploy.